tammyboy775-rgb/Jabdra/README.md

 # Jabdra
-A group for the techwiz competition
+A group for the techwiz competition intial README